-As our story proves, even very young children have the capability to learn about emergencies and as such will have an awareness of the Emergency Services.
+As our story proves, even very young children have the capability to learn about emergencies and the Emergency Services.
 My children are always fascinated by ambulances, fire engines and police cars particularly when they are whizzing past with flashing blue lights and sirens blaring.
 This is the ideal time to initiate conversations about what the emergency vehicles are for.
 I used to tell Isabelle and Oliver that the passing ambulance was on the way to help someone who was poorly and needed to go to the hospital very quickly.
 Or that the fire engine was taking firefighters to put out a fire or perhaps help people that may be stuck in their cars following an accident.
 Police cars continue to be a source of amusement for me as no matter what example I give them, my son chooses to believe that “they are chasing the baddies”!

 Children are never too young to be educated about the significance of emergency calls and that 999 must only ever be used in genuine emergencies.
 I have given many examples of what constitutes a genuine emergency……and also what does not!
 A young child’s understanding of an emergency can be a very different to that of an adult’s, although on occasions at work it appears as though people phone 999 for reasons one would never comprehend!
 I once gave a real example of a lady who called 999 so that Police would come to her house to retrieve a bird that was flying in her chimney because it was too noisy!
 I have also heard reports from colleagues of people phoning Police to attend as there was a spider in the house…… the usual species you occasionally find in a house as oppose to a tarantula!
 Whilst Isabelle laughed at these examples she appreciated that these are not incidents that you would call the Police for.
 I also explained that whilst Police help to look for lost or stolen items they would not be impressed at all by a 999 call to report a missing bear.